 Stay squeaky clean

 If you’re sleeping in your car, you probably won’t have access to sinks and showers.
-Keep your hygiene up with a fully stocked toiletry kit that is road ready, including items that don’t need much water like hand sanitizer.
+Keep your hygiene up with a fully stocked toiletry kit that is road-ready, including items that don’t need much water like no-rinse shampoo and hand sanitizer.

 Prevent the sauna effect